 Once your eligibility has been determined, the ADA office will email you a Letter of Approved Accommodations.
 Students must share their Letter of Approved Accommodations with their professors by the end of the first week of each academic term and arrange a conversation with each professor to discuss how their accommodations can work in each class.
-If an accommodation may involve a clinical setting or practical skill, the ADA Coordinator should be invited to consult with faculty and student about the reasonableness of the accommodation in each setting.
-If a student is approved for accommodations during the middle of a term, they must immediately share their Letter of Approved Accommodations after receiving the Letter of Approved Accommodations and discussing your accommodations with you, and accommodations are not retroactive.
+If accommodation may involve a clinical setting or practical skill, the ADA Coordinator should be invited to consult with faculty and student about the reasonableness of the accommodation in each setting.
+If a student is approved for accommodations during the middle of a term, the student must immediately share their Letter of Approved Accommodations with their faculty members and arrange a conversation.
+Faculty can only provide accommodations after receiving the Letter of Approved Accommodations and discussing your accommodations with you, and accommodations are not retroactive.
 Students who notified faculty of their accommodations during a previous semester are still required to submit their Letter of Approved Accommodations and arrange a conversation with the professor at the beginning of each subsequent term.
-Obtaining clarity on how your accommodations will work at the beginning of the semester supports your success.
+Obtaining clarity on how your accommodation will work at the beginning of the semester supports your success.